Baron105/Networks-Assignment-6/README.md

 Note that the client waits on a select on both the socket and the stdin.
 This is done so that the client can take input from the user and also receive the response from the server.
 All the packets with wrong IP and/or Protocol are also dropped by the client.
 On receiving the response, the client will first check if the identifier in the response packet matches the identifier it has stored in the table.
 If it matches, the client will print the IP addresses along with the domain names we put had put in the queries.
 If the identifier does not match, the client will print Invalid Response and wait for the next response.

 The client will keep running until the user stops it by pressing `Ctrl+C` or `Ctrl+Z`, upon which it just closes the socket and exits.
-The user can also stop the client by entering `EXIT` in the prompt.
+The user can also stop the client by entering `EXIT` in the prompt which also closes the socket and exits normally.